cgpayne/electropsychographer/README.md

 ###### 2 - Feature Generation

-I now use `ts-fresh` to generate a large range of features from the time series via the `epg/feature_gen.py` script and then some post-processing using the `epg/feature_gen_post.py` script.
+I now use `ts-fresh` to generate a large range of features from the time series (which I first normalize using min-max scaling) via the `epg/feature_gen.py` script and then some post-processing using the `epg/feature_gen_post.py` script.

 Set the config parameters, and then run:

 `python feature_gen.py`

-For the full dataset of all the patients, this will produce roughly 54,810 features from the time series in under an hour using the `EfficientFCParameters` setting from `ts-fresh`.
+For the full dataset of all the patients, this will produce roughly 54,810 features from the normalized time series in under an hour using the `EfficientFCParameters` setting from `ts-fresh`.
 With more computational resources, one may also use the `ComprehensiveFCParameters` to produce an additional 420 features.

 There are many features which have all zeros exactly and also approximately (see the `eps_flat` parameter in the `user_config.py`).
 I excise those in `epg/feature_gen_post.py`, and also excise any features where there would be all zeros in the training data (see the `test_size_fpg` parameter in the `user_config.py`).
 I also impute the data overall.
 Run: